 Water quality specifications vary significantly by electrolyzer type.
 PEM systems typically require <1 µS/cm conductivity (ASTM Type II water or better), while alkaline electrolyzers can tolerate <50 µS/cm but use 25-30% KOH solution.
 Inadequate water treatment causes catalyst poisoning, membrane fouling, and efficiency losses that compound over time.

-Regulatory and Investment Requirements
+Regulatory and investment requirements

 Inputs to the design process: